-Makers Empire helps primary, elementary and middle school teachers improve students’ spatial reasoning skills, reduce Science, Technology, Engineering and Mathematics (STEM) anxiety, develop creative confidence and close the gender gap in STEM learning whilst covering Design & Technology curriculum.
+Makers Empire helps primary, elementary, middle and high school teachers improve their students’ spatial reasoning skills and creative confidence, and reduce students’ Science, Technology, Engineering and Mathematics (STEM) anxiety whilst covering Design & Technology curriculum.

 Founded in 2013 in Adelaide, South Australia, Makers Empire is proud to help over three million student users in more than 50 countries become creators, problem solvers and innovators.

-Makers Empire’s market-leading 3D design tools, 3D learning programs and professional development are backed by UniSA and Macquarie University research, certified by Education Alliance Finland for pedagogical quality and recommended by Common Sense Education.
+Makers Empire’s market-leading 3D design tools and learning programs are backed by UniSA and Macquarie University research, and certified by Education Alliance Finland for pedagogical quality.

 Globally, there is a shortage of STEM workers, hindering potential economic prosperity and innovation.
 Moreover, there is a sizeable gender gap: women make up only 28% of the STEM workforce in America and 27% in Australia, with similar gaps in other countries.

 Makers Empire seeks to help solve these two problems.

 Research has long shown that a person’s spatial reasoning skill is a key indicator of their future STEM success.
 Spatial reasoning is the capacity to establish relationships between objects and understand how they interact and look from different perspectives and environments.
 It is a key skill for jobs in STEM and can be improved but, until recently, we have had no way to measure it in children or to track changes.

 Now, 2022 Australian research using a recently developed spatial reasoning measuring instrument shows that using Makers Empire helps primary students significantly improve their spatial reasoning skills as well as reducing STEM anxiety and improving attitudes towards STEM.